The Fourier amplitude spectrum FS(ω) is defined as the square root of the sum of the squares of the real and imaginary parts of F(ω) .

 The magnitude and phase spectra are calculated from the complex output Xf using abs(Xf) and angle(Xf), respectively (see Example 3.3).
 Again, the angle routine gives phase in radians so as to convert to the more commonly used degrees scale by 360/(2π).

-Read moreWhat is the phase of a Fourier transform?
+Read moreWhat does the phase spectrum show?

 Read more